deltachat/openrpc_type/Readme.md

 See https://github.com/open-rpc/typings if you need a code generator for types right now.

+## Places where this crate not follows the spec:

+- `ServerObject.name` attribute is currently optional, where in the spec it is required, because the official examples don't follow the spec here, see: https://github.com/open-rpc/examples/issues/647

 ## Todo

 - [ ] Make references work (`OrRef` type, currently it does not parse correctly)